 - ½ cup sugar - or more to taste

 - 4 to 6 coarsely chopped fresh mint leaves (for garnish) - optional

-- Rinse the cranberries and let drain.
-Discard any mushy berries.
+- Rinse the cranberries.
+Discard any mushy cranberries.

-- Cut the orange into quarters and remove any seeds.
-Don’t remove the peel.
+- Cut the whole orange (including peel) into quarters; discard any seeds.